sebawita/KinveyChat/Articles/chatbot-with-Alexa/readme.md

 > **Note #1**
 >
-> If Alexa doesn't misunderstands your expressions, like when you say *"top up"* it might understand it as *"top pop"* then you can add this expression to the training.
+> If Alexa doesn't understand your expressions, like when you say *"top up"* it might understand it as *"top pop"* then you can add this expression to the training.